List of M jak miłość characters: Mostowiak family

 Lucjan Mostowiak (Witold Pyrkosz) was a son of Teodor Mostowiak and his wife, Maria Mostowiak.
 He was born on 19 December 1931 in Grabina.
 When he was 8, the World War II started.
 Lucjan survived but his sister was missing and later declared dead.
 Lucjan was arrested by Germans and his father had to pay soldiers for freeing him.
 Teodor Mostowiak stole money from neighbour Markowski and it led to Markowski's suicide.
 One of Lucjan's friends was Zenon Łagoda and they both were interested in Barbara Wrzodak.
 Barbara loved Zenon, they got engaged and Barbara fell pregnant.
 Zenon wanted her to make an abortion and left her, sure that she ended her pregnancy.
 In 1960 Lucjan took care of his pregnant neighbour, proposed to Barbara and they married in September 1960.
 Lucjan's parents were not happy with that marriage, mainly because of Barbara's out of wedlock pregnancy.
 In December 1960 Barbara gave birth to Maria, who was raised as Lucjan's daughter and had a surname Mostowiak.
 Lucjan had three more children with Barbara: Marta in April 1972, Marek in January 1978, Małgorzata in April 1980 and a stillborn son Filip in the 1960s.
 In 1980 in Grabina Lucjan helped to save a life of five years old girl, Hanna Walisiak, who was injured in a car accident caused by Waldemar Jaroszy.
 Hanna's parents died and Hanna was sure that Mostowiak was the one, who caused the accident and wanted a revenge on his family.
 Lucjan was injured as a result of saving Hanna.
 In a revenge in 2001 Hanna told Mostowiak family members that Maria was not Lucjan's daughter and it led to Zenon's heart attack and Maria's premature labour.
 Lucjan had learnt that Hanna married his son Marek to take their fortune and gave her his sad for leaving their family.
 However, Hanna and Marek had a happy marriage and members of a family forgave her.
 In April 2002 he lost consciousness in his sad and was hospitalized due to heart attack.
 For a few months Lucjan and his wife lived in a flat in Gródek but were unhappy there and missed their home.
 In February 2003 Lucjan and Barbara moved into a house rented by their daughter Małgorzata and her new husband, Michał Łagoda.
 When Michał left to United States, Lucjan and Barbara helped their daughter with work on her agrotourism farm.
 On 22 December 2003 Lucjan was hit by a car and saved by Waldemar Jaroszy.
 In February 2004, Lucjan and Barbara, angry that Małgorzata had a romance with Zbigniew Napiórkowski, decided to move out of their house and back to Grabina.

-Barbara Mostowiak, born Wrzodak (Teresa Lipowska) is a widowed wife of Lucjan Mostowiak.